OUR GUIDING PRINCIPLES

-At VF, our Guiding Principles influence everything we do.
+At VF, our Purpose and Guiding Principles influence everything we do.
 Modeling these behaviors and attitudes in a holistic manner helps our associates and business partners navigate even the most complex situations.
-We believe in partnering with others who share our values and who understand the importance of always conducting business ethically.
-VF has made worker wellbeing a priority of our Made for Change strategy, and has set a goal to measurably improve the lives of 2 million workers and others within their communities by 2030.
-As part of our focus on workers, we are committed to taking steps to address modern slavery.
+We believe in partnering with others who share our values and who understand the importance of conducting business ethically.
+Within our Made for Change sustainability and responsibility framework, worker well-being is a key priority.
+To this end, we set a goal to measurably improve the lives of two million workers and others within their communities by Fiscal Year (FY) 2031.
+In addition, as part of our focus on workers, we are committed to taking steps to address modern slavery.

-This statement discusses the activities of VF Corporation and its current consolidated subsidiaries (collectively, “VF,” “we,” “us” and “our”) during 2018 to address forced labor, human trafficking and slavery and servitude (collectively, “modern slavery”) in our business and supply chains.
-This statement is published pursuant to both the California Transparency in Supply Chains Act and the UK Modern Slavery Act and relates to the fiscal year from April 1, 2018 to March 31, 2019.
+Our Modern Slavery Statement discusses the activities of VF Corporation and its current consolidated subsidiaries (collectively, “VF,” “we,” “us” and “our”) during FY2022 to address forced labor, human trafficking, slavery and servitude, debt bondage, child labor, deceptive recruiting for labor or services and other similar conduct (collectively, “modern slavery”) in our business and supply chains.
+All data below relates to VF’s continuing operations as defined in our Annual Report, excluding Supreme®, which publishes a separate statement.
+This statement is published pursuant to both the California Transparency in Supply Chains Act and the UK Modern Slavery Act and relates to the fiscal year from April 4, 2021 to April 2, 2022.